ramonaistoc/taggedMap/README.md

 # taggedMap

--mobile application developed using Flutter, Python, Flask, Google API, word2vec
+mobile application developed using Flutter, Python, Flask, Google API, word2vec

 The strenghts of the application:
 - user can mark visited places in a unique way using semantic attributes